 Please stay on trails!
 It may be tempting to skirt patches of snow that are covering trails.
 However, by going off trail you are walking on and damaging the wildflowers that you may be coming to see!
 It is better to stay on the trail even if that means crossing snow, particularly in the high-visitation meadows around Paradise.

-The deep mantle of snow covering the slopes of Mount Rainier will take longer than usual to melt this year due to last winter's heavier than normal snowfall.
-Some hiking trails will remain snow-covered well into the summer.
+Mount Rainier receives abundant snowfall and some hiking trails will remain snow-covered well into the summer.
 Hikers expecting dry trails may encounter challenging conditions and other hazards due to lingering patches of snow.
 Trails that would otherwise be considered easy may be too difficult or unsafe to navigate.

 Choose to turn around instead of crossing steep, snow–covered slopes.
 A fall could be disastrous.
 Comet Falls and Pinnacle Peak trails often have hazardous slopes.
 Take an ice axe if you know how to use it.